Government says ‘state actor’ hacked Australian political parties’ networks

 “Some are concerned that this dual-hatting creates fragmentation and stove-piping,” Shorten said.
 “We need a cohesive national approach through the Cyber Security Centre as a single entity responsible for managing the cyber mission in totality and reporting up through a single chain.

 “We perhaps need to consider whether the Australian Cyber Security Centre needs to be the single point of contact and accountability for all cyber-related communication, reporting, incident response, crisis communication, management of threat intelligence capability, operations and policy.

-This centre should remain based in the defence portfolio and continue to report to the director-general of the Australian Signals Directorate.”
+"This centre should remain based in the defence portfolio and continue to report to the director-general of the Australian Signals Directorate."

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.